GlitchHunterCoder/Bloxd-ProtoTree/README.md

 ## All Developer Features

 - `Realm.TRAPS` — static array of all 13 proxy trap names, used to generate the handler map
-- `global` — built using a bypass proxy with an `active` flag so reads/writes skip the main proxy entirely
+- `global` — built using a bypass proxy with an internal `_activate` flag so reads/writes skip the main proxy entirely
-- `Reflect` fallback — any unhandled trap or `null`/`undefined` return falls through to `Reflect[op]` on `globalThis`
+- `Reflect` fallback — any unhandled trap or `null`/`undefined` return falls through to `Reflect[op]` on the snapshot
 - `window` — a plain `Object.create(null)` declared lexically before the class, safe for any internal state
-- `realm.active` — recursion guard / proxy toggle, defaults to `false` (recursion blocked / proxy off).
-Set to `true` (recursion allowed / proxy on) inside a handler to allow the proxy to fire during handler execution.
+- `_activate` — engine internal recursion guard, closure variable, user never touches it
+- `_wrap` — engine internal wrap lock, prevents double wrapping during proxy construction
+- `realm.active` — user toggle, pauses interception entirely when `false`
+- `realm.wrap` — user toggle, opts in to recursive proxy wrapping per trap call, resets to `false` after each trap

 ---